 Fortunately, a contact introduced them to Ryan, a director at Neto.
 “Neto is a better solution for e-commerce.
 Shipping, marketplace and inventory management are now a lot easier to do,” Jono attests.

-“We track sales leads throughout the site.
+“We [can now] track sales leads throughout the site.
 The customer service team will get notified of abandoned carts, as well, to follow up either by email or phone.
 We also have tools for tracking stock levels … so we can see best-selling items and slow-moving items to help us plan stock levels.”

 Great local service makes a big difference, too: the fact that Neto is based in Australia means help is always at hand.